 PSYCHOTHERAPIST & COUNSELLOR

 She is a passionate advocate of the belief that by healing ourselves we contribute to the greater healing of our world.
-A warm, empathic and committed practitioner.
-She feels privileged to guide and bear witness to her clients’ process of overcoming challenges and cultivating a life path with intention.
+A warm, empathic and committed practitioner, Dafna feels privileged to guide and bear witness to her clients’ process of overcoming challenges and cultivating a life path with intention and attention.

 Anxiety & Stress

 “We spend the majority of our time in our heads and disconnected from our physical, present-moment experience.
 ‘Grounding’ practices can help us access the supportive resources naturally available in our bodies that restore a sense of equilibrium and balance.

 Notice when the mind is overactive and rather than trying to “work it out”, simply feel into your physical body.
 Become aware of the contact between your feet and the ground, or your back and the chair, and let your weight sink into these supports.